UnclassedPenguin/unclassedpenguin.github.io/_posts/2019-01-19-change-ubuntu-color-manually.md

   background-repeat: repeat; }
 {% endhighlight %}

-Now we are going to edit this using your own hex colour and it should end up looking something like this:
+Now we are going to edit this using your own hex color and it should end up looking something like this:

 {% highlight shell %}
 #lockDialogGroup {